msaliuta/Lem_in/README.md

 ## Installation

-Use the link below to install ft_printf.
+Use the link below to install lem_in.

 ```bash
 https://github.com/msaliuta/Lem_in.git